Whether you’re in your 20s or 60s, we have some helpful tips to help you financially prepare for the future.

 Don’t worry, we’re not suggesting you dish out your money to everyone.

-Instead, perhaps share the wealth of knowledge in this guide with someone who’s just starting out on their retirement journey.
+Instead, perhaps share the wealth of knowledge in this guide with someone who’s just starting their retirement journey.
 There’s a world of younger adults out there whose future selves might appreciate the nudge.